Douglas Forest Protective Association

 Backyard Burn Permits

-During fire season, all outdoor debris burning requires an on-site inspection and written permit from a DFPA prior to burning.
+During fire season, all outdoor debris burning on DFPA protected land requires an on-site inspection and written permit from a DFPA prior to burning.
 Burn barrels are prohibited during fire season and permits for burn barrels will not be issued.
 Yard debris, such as brush and woody material are the only materials permitted to be burned.
 Check with DEQ for a list of materials that are prohibited to burn.

 The burning of logging slash requires a permit year round.
 Any type of tree harvesting that requires excess debris to be burned constitutes logging slash and therefore requires a permit to burn.
 To request a permit for slash burning, call DFPA at 672-6507.